spcourse/acquisition/40 visualizing/contents.md

 - The horizontal axis of the plots should have the actors (only the 50 actors with the most appearances), the vertical axis should have the number of appearances of that actor.
 - The bar plot should be sorted (highest first).

+### Question 2
+(write you answers in a document called `answers.txt`)

 Looking at your plot, which actor was the most influential?

-<textarea name="form[2]" rows="1" required=""></textarea>

 ## Done

 In the next assignment we're going to look at the representation of languages in the top movies.
 This is very similar to what we've done so far, but will require an additional step (web crawling).